Rocket League Guide: How do drafts work?

 Rocket League Drafts – Trade Ups

 So, given the prices, you should think twice if it’s worth the investment.
-Quite apart from that, you first have to own the corresponding draft.
+Quite apart from that, you have to own the corresponding draft.
 Similar to CS:GO, the designs are organized into so-called collections.
 The 20XX paintjob, for example, belongs to the Turbo Series Collection.
 So what do I do if I have designs from the Collection, but not the design I want?

 The solution is simple: Trade Ups.
 Once you have 5 designs of equal value from a Collection, you can trade them up for a higher quality item.
 However, this is where luck comes into play again, as you can get the matching Collection, but not always the right item.
 Five designs of the level “Rare” give 1 item of the level “Very rare” and so on.
 How was that with random factor reduced…